1. Nepotism and Altruism in Belding’s Ground Squirrels

 In terms of inclusive fitness, haplodiploidy has some interesting consequences.
 For example, imagine that a worker was born who could mate and bear offspring.
 These offspring would have half of her genes (in the same way that a human mother shares half of her genes with her daughters or sons).
 That means that her own offspring would be less related to her than her worker bee sisters are (because all the sisters are, on average, 75% related to one another).
 Thus, in terms of maximizing the representation of one’s genes in the next generation, it makes more sense for a worker to assist her mother in creating more sisters than it does to reproduce on her own.
 And from this, we have a hive where everyone is working to support the queen.
 It’s all about inclusive fitness and kin selection.

 The reality of haplodiploidy is more complex: for one thing, queens often mate with multiple drones, so the workers are not necessarily full sisters.
-Additionally, haplodiploidy, while it’s often associated with eusociality, doesn’t necessarily lead to eusociality.
-Finally some eusociality, such as the kind found in naked mole rats and termites, occurs in organisms that are diploid, with both sexes evolving from fertilized eggs.
+Additionally, haplodiploidy, while it’s often associated with eusociality, doesn’t necessarily lead to eusociality (there are haplodiploid species that are not eusocial).
+Finally, some eusociality, such as the kind found in naked mole rats and termites, occurs in diploid organisms, with both males and females evolving from fertilized eggs.

 5. Eusociality and Haplodiploidy: Checking Understanding

 [q] [hangman] is a social structure in which some individuals within a colony breed, while others are non-reproductive.

 [q] In[hangman] species, the females are diploid and develop from [hangman]eggs, while the males are [hangman] and develop from [hangman] eggs.

 [q] In terms of chromosome numbers, both the queen and the workers in a beehive are [hangman].
 However, while the queen is fertile, the workers are [hangman].
 The male drones, in terms of chromosome number, are [hangman].